-Dr. Amy Summer Lopez, PT, DPT, NCPT is a 2000 graduate of the Florida international School of Physical Therapy.
-As a young national competitor in swimming and triathlon, Summer has always been inspired by wellness.
+Dr. Amy Summer Lopez, PT, DPT, NCPT is a 2000 graduate of the Florida International School of Physical Therapy.
+As a young national competitor in swimming and triathlon in Barbados, Summer has always been inspired by wellness.
 Her love of movement has been integrated into her Physiotherapy practice on a rehabilitative and fitness level.
 In 2002 she received her Polestar Pilates Rehabilitation certificate.
 Utilization of Pilates-based methods, Gyrotonic® and a specialty in treatment of the pelvic and shoulder girdle and manual therapy of the spine are integral in her Physiotherapy practice.

-Wendi is a Registered Physiotherapist who has been in clinical practice for 9 years and is a part-time lecturer in Athletic Training at the University of Technology (UTECH).
-She completed a BSc.
-In Physical Therapy with Honours at the University of the West Indies in 2004, read for a MSc. in Sports and Exercise Medicine at the University of Nottingham in the UK in 2007 and completed a Doctor of Physical Therapy Degree with Nova Southeastern University in Florida in December 2012.
+Dr. Peart-Brissett has been a physiotherapist for almost 20 years with experience in both acute and chronic patient care.
+She received her BSc.
+In Physical Therapy with Honours from the University of the West Indies in 2004, a Masters in Sports and Exercise Medicine with Merit from the University of Nottingham in 2007 and her Doctorate in Physical Therapy from Nova Southeastern University in Florida in 2013.

 Whether diving into aquatic therapy or dribbling in the field of sports medicine, Jodian is a ball of versatility.
 Dr. Simpson is a Registered Physiotherapist who attained her professional qualification at the School of Physical Therapy at the University of the West Indies, Mona and the Nova Southeastern University 2020, where she attained her Doctorate in Physiotherapy.